Mentuhotep II: Front part of the temple

 On the temple terrace, a 60-metre-wide, 43-metre-deep and 5-metre-high podium supports the upper hall surrounding an ambulatory and the core building.
 The ambulatory, separated from the upper hall by a 5-cubit-thick wall, comprised a total of 140 octagonal columns disposed in three rows.
 For most of these columns, only the base is still visible today.

 The courtyard of the ambulatory was completely filled by the core building, a massive 22 m large and 11 m high construction.
 This edifice, located at the center of the temple complex, was excavated in 1904 and 1905 by Edouard Naville.
 He reconstructed it as a square structure topped by a small pyramid, a representation of the primeval mount which possibly resembled the superstructures of the royal tombs at Abydos.
 This reconstruction, supported by H. E. Winlock, was contested by D. Arnold, who argued that, for structural reasons, the temple could not have supported the weight of a small stone pyramid.
 Instead, he proposed that the edifice was flat-roofed, like a Mastaba.

-Reconstruction of Mentuhotep II's mortuary temple by Édouard Naville, as it would have looked like at it's prime.
+Reconstruction of Mentuhotep II's mortuary temple by Édouard Naville, as it would have looked like at its prime.
 The presence of a pyramid, stone or mudbruck, is debated.